raftkon/kafka-elastic/README.md

 ### Test

-To test if the whole setup is working, navigate inside the `/server` folder to the the `/REST` folder.
+To test if the whole setup is working, navigate inside `/server` to find`/REST`.
 Inside you will find 3 different files with many endpoints for you to hit and test if Elasticsearch or Kafka really works.
-You will have to install `REST Client` in VSCode.
+You will have to install `REST Client` in VSCode to test the endpoints.

+In addition, there is `data.json` inside `/server` with earthquake data retrieved from _https://earthquake.usgs.gov/fdsnws/event/1/_.
+You can try, firstly, to create an index and an ingest pipeline inside `elastic.rest` and then try to bulk documents, retrieve them, etc, inside `earthquake.rest`.

 ## Last notes